microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraCustomSecurityAttributeDefinition .md

 ### -Description

-Description for the custom security attribute definition.
+Description of the custom security attribute, up to 128 characters long and including Unicode characters.
+This description can be changed later.

 ```yaml
 Type: System.String